 - A 12-month CX strategy focusing on best practice and refinement, guided by measurable objectives based on the CX maturity model you’ve used.
 Your CX strategy doesn’t have to be complicated, but it doesn’t need to address technology, people, culture, processes and KPIs.

-- A commitment from senior management to prioritise integrated, multi-channel customer experiences.
+- A commitment from senior management to prioritise integrated, omnichannel customer experiences.
 While achieving your – and your customer’s – idea of an ultimate customer experience may be a few years off, committing to working towards integration now will ensure it becomes a reality.

 - A budget for investment in cloud contact centre technology.
 Migrating to the cloud and consolidating your customer service channels into one platform will make your infrastructure easier to manage.
 It will also improve your customer service team’s efficiency, and you’ll benefit from upgrades and advancements as soon as they are released.

 If you are motivated by the findings and suggestions above, try assessing your organisation according to one of the models mentioned in this post.
 Understanding what CX maturity means and using a CX maturity model to track your progress will set you firmly on the path to customer experience brilliance.
+Premier Contact Point can help you identify which areas need improvement to drive your organisation’s CX maturity.
+Together, we can build an action plan and implement the technology you need to deliver an exceptional customer experience.
+Talk to us today to take the first steps.